suchipi/hex-engine/packages/website/docs/api-2d.md

   position?: Point | undefined;

   /**
-   * The current rotation of the current Entity.
+   * The current rotation of the current Entity,
+   * expressed in clockwise radians from the x-axis.
+   *
    * If unspecified, it will default to 0.
    *
    * Available since version: 0.0.1
    */
-  rotation?: Angle | undefined;
+  rotation?: number | undefined;

   /**
    * The current x and y scale factor for the current Entity.